studio-ousia/soseki/README.md

 # Before installation, upgrade pip and setuptools
 $ pip install -U pip setuptools

+# For reproducing experiments, install dependencies with sepcific versions beforehand
+$ pip install -r requirements.txt

 # Install the soseki package
 $ pip install .
-# Or if you want to install it in development mode
+# If you want to install it in editable mode
-$ pip install --editable .
+$ pip install -e .
 ```

 **Note:** If you are using a GPU Environment different from CUDA 10.2, you may need to reinstall PyTorch according to [the official documentation](https://pytorch.org/get-started/locally/).